tgirke/GEN242/content/en/slides/slides_11.md

 ---
-title: "NGS Analysis Basics"
+title: "R on HPC Systems"
-linkTitle: "NGS Analysis Basics"
+linkTitle: "R on HPC"
 description: >
 type: docs
-weight: 111
+weight: 110
 ---

 <br></br>

 To be posted.